syradar/blog/src/content/docs/accessibility/index.md

 ---
 title: Accessibility
-description: Resources related to building accessible website, testing them and link to documentation.
+description: Resources and tools for building, testing, and improving accessible websites for all users.
 ---

 I got interested in accessibility by watching Microsoft design game controllers for people that can't use their hands and an [ad by Apple](https://www.youtube.com/watch?v=XB4cjbYywqg) showcasing tools to that help people do what they love.